codedragon/code_reviews/slides.md

-## Fundamentally, we take criticism about our work toao personally
+## Fundamentally, we often take criticism about our work too personally

-## Ways to separate our work from our selves
+## To help us separate our work from our selves, remember:
-### we are not the code we write
+* we are not the code we write
-### we are working on something bigger than ourselves
+* we are working on something bigger than ourselves

+* pause and pay attention to how we react to criticism
+* take a break to re-set

-# what have we learned about failure?
+## what have we learned about failure?
 ### We can learn more from failure than success
 ### We learn more from other's failures
-### Helps everyone to see that everyone makes mistakes
+### Transparent failure helps everyone see everyone makes mistakes
+### We learn more with less Ego